RamiyaSivakumar/FinalProjectDelivery/README.md

 efit <- eBayes(vfit)
 plotSA(efit, main="Final model: Mean-variance trend")
 ```
+In these two plots, the relationship between the mean and variances of the data are plot.
+The first graph represents the relationship before the data is normalized using voom and second, after.
+The effect of normalization can be visualized through the lines of best fit.
 To have a sneak peak at the differential expression levels, the following table can be created.
 (Up- up-regulated genes)
 ```{r}
 summary(decideTests(efit))
 ```
-T-statistics allows for a more stringent definition of signigicance to be applied to the data.
+T-statistics allows for a more stringent definition of significance to be applied to the data.
 ```{r}
 tfit <- treat(vfit, lfc=1)
 dt <- decideTests(tfit)